 Ashley South has 20 years’ experience as an independent author, researcher and consultant.
 He has a PhD from the Australian National University, and an MSc from SOAS (University of London), and is a Research Fellow at Chiang Mai University.

-Subscribe [free] to South and Merryfellow on Substack: https://frogmortpress.substack.com
+Subscribe to the South and Merryfellow Substack blog: https://frogmortpress.substack.com

 Nancy and the Count: Vampires’ Gold, by Frank Merryfellow